IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/gantt-chart.md

 ## $PlatformShort$ Gantt Chart Example

-The following example demonstrates how to create Gantt Chart using `ScatterPolygonSeries` in the `XamDataChart` component.
+The following example demonstrates how to create Gantt Chart using `ScatterPolygonSeries` in the `XamDataChart` control.

 <code-view style="height: 600px"
            data-demos-base-url="{environment:dvDemosBaseUrl}"